jrblevin/markdown-mode/README.md

     These keys are usually bound to `forward-paragraph` and `backward-paragraph`, but those built-in Emacs functions are based on simple regular expressions and can fail in Markdown.
+    Blocks in `markdown-mode` are code blocks, blockquotes, list items, headings, horizontal rules, or plain text paragraphs separated by whitespace.
 Instead, they are bound to `markdown-forward-block` and `markdown-backward-block`.

   * Movement by Defun: <kbd>C-M-a</kbd>, <kbd>C-M-e</kbd>, and <kbd>C-M-h</kbd>